AdobeDocs/commerce-pwa-studio/src/pages/guides/general-concepts/client-side-caching/index.md

 | ------------- | --------------------------------------- |
 | images        | Image files served from the application |

+When using service workers, it is recommended that images always use a width parameter.
+This will ensure that the expected image is retrieved from the cache.
+If an image does not have a width parameter, a cached image with the same name, but an incorrect size, could be sent.

 ## Caching in the Apollo GraphQL client

 The Venia implementation storefront uses the Apollo GraphQL client to make requests to the Adobe Commerce or Magento Open Source GraphQL endpoint.